1 Care of the mother

 A community health worker visits a home to check that a granny is taking her TB medication correctly.
 She says her granddaughter aged 16 years has missed two periods and she wonders whether she might be pregnant.
 The granny tells her granddaughter to go to the clinic only when she is 6 months pregnant.

-1. What signs of pregnancy could the CHW ask about?
+1. What signs of pregnancy could the community health worker ask about?